-According to data from Promar’s Farm Business Accounts (FBA) service, dairy herds can improve their bottom line by an additional £13,588 by targeting surplus calves at the beef supply chain.
+According to data from Promar’s Farm Business Accounts (FBA) service, you can improve your bottom line by an additional £13,588 by targeting surplus calves at the beef supply chain.

-“For example, our data shows that dairy farms producing calves using top beef genetics are achieving an additional £200 per calf, when compared to the value of a typical Holstein bull calf.
-This is a significant figure and equivalent to an additional 0.73p/ litre for the ‘average’ producer,” he adds.
+Our data shows that dairy farms producing calves using top beef genetics are achieving an additional £200 per calf when compared to the value of a typical Holstein bull calf.
+This is a significant figure and equivalent to an additional 0.73p/ litre for the ‘average’ producer.

-In light of this, Andrew highlights key steps producers can take to significantly improve the quality and value of their calves, while also helping to reduce waste within the beef industry.
+In light of this, I have provided key steps to improve the quality and value of your calves, while helping to reduce waste within the beef industry.

 The first step to success is a solid breeding policy for the dairy herd to

 ensure you have the right number of replacements for the future.

 The use of sexed semen technology on maiden heifers, and the highest genetic potential cows, is critical to this approach.